HIGH SCHOOL TELEVISION PRODUCTION

 Television production is a time intensive.
-It demands a working knowledge of state-of-the-art electronics and an ability to manage the personalities and talents of the students.
+It demands a working knowledge of state-of-the-art electronics, computer technology and an ability to manage the personalities and talents of the students.
 This balancing act walks a fine line between success and failure.
 Many schools in the area have a closet of unused equipment because they could not manage either the technical requirements, the art of production or the personalities involved.

 LOW COST TELEVISION PRODUCTION SYSTEMS